jnoynaert/PressureDrop.jl/README.md

 For bulk calculations, note that as always with Julia code, the best performance will be achieved by wrapping any calculations in a function, e.g. a `main()` block, to enable proper type inference by the compiler.

-The majority of startup and runtime delays are driven by the `Gadfly` plotting dependency, which while excellent, can incur a significant precompilation penalty.
+Plotting functions are loaded separately by `import`ing or `using` the integrated `PressurePlots` module, to allow avoiding the startup overhead of the `Gadfly` plotting dependency.